The Difference Between Stocks and Bonds

 How to Invest in Stocks and Bonds

-With an investing account from Admirals, you can invest in over 4,500 stocks from around the world as well as a variety of bond ETFs (Exchange-Traded Funds).
+With an investing account from Admiral Markets, you can invest in over 4,500 stocks from around the world as well as a variety of bond ETFs (Exchange-Traded Funds).
 Bond ETFs use investor’s money to invest exclusively in bonds, meaning that you can gain exposure to a number of bonds with one investment.

 • Register for an Invest.MT5 account and log in to the Dashboard